 culture, including religion, views about the organization of the natural world,

 beliefs about supernatural beings, processes and objects, and emotional

 Efforts have been made to identify the cultures that have been reconstructed based on linguistic analysis with particular archaeological cultures, but this has not been possible in many cases and has not yet led to an identification of the “Indo-European homeland” although for many years that has been an important topic.
 A major cause of this failure has been the political, national and religious agendas which have perverted genuine scholarship.

 Proto-Indo-European Religion should not be confused with Neopaganism.
 Neopaganism is an umbrella word that is used to refer to a great variety of Pagan, polytheistic or nature religions, generally in Western Europe and in English-speaking countries worldwide.
 These religions are often the creative production of particular individuals or are based on popular social trends, most notably cultural romanticism, mysticism and theosophy in the late 1800’s and early 1900’s.
 Some are overtly racist especially in northern Europe, while others reinvigorate a real or imagined cultural heritage of mainly English-speaking people in the US, Canada, Australia and elsewhere.
 Goddess religion is also of this type.
-Generally, such groups are not interested in maintaining standards of scholarly or historical accuracy, since these are religions and as such they appeal to and provide for the personal needs and interests of individuals, something which the monotheistic religions have conspicuously failed to do.
+Generally, such groups are not interested in maintaining standards of scholarly or historical accuracy since these are religions and as such they appeal to and provide for the personal and spiritual needs and interests of individuals, something which the monotheistic religions have conspicuously failed to do.

 Trends in Past ResearchThere are about 15 schools of thought relevant to Proto-Indo-European religion; just four are addressed here.

 Catholic Fascism and the Trifunctional Theory of Dumézil